NajiElKotob/Awesome-Datasets/README.md

 * [SQL Server Database Samples](https://github.com/Microsoft/sql-server-samples)
 * [Coffee and Code](https://www.kaggle.com/devready/coffee-and-code) - The case for Lebanon
 * [Quality of Government](https://www.kaggle.com/devready/quality-of-government) - QoG based on three factors; EoDB, EGDI and CPI
-* [Northwind (OData)](https://services.odata.org/northwind/northwind.svc) - An open protocol to allow the creation and consumption of queryable and interoperable RESTful APIs in a simple and standard way.
 * [OpenML](https://www.openml.org) - Find or add data to analyse
 * [An archive of datasets distributed with R](http://vincentarelbundock.github.io/Rdatasets/datasets.html) :100:
 * [FiveThirtyEight](https://github.com/fivethirtyeight/data) - Data and code behind the articles and graphics at FiveThirtyEight